THE STORY OF CABEL T-B RECORDING

 Parkway in Houma, Louisiana.
 It is called "Still

-Room for More!", subtitled "Double your perversion", because this recording
+Room for More!", subtitled "Double your Perversion", because this recording

 was to answer the question asked by "Extended Session 2", which was written